 Healthcare services are now facing unprecedented challenges.
 Nevertheless, these challenges present an opportunity to rethink the status quo in healthcare and assess policy options in more depth: what are the risks and benefits of the various approaches?
 Which areas are the most efficient?
 How can sustainability be ensured?
-In EUREGHA, we believe that the response must be based on cross-sectoral collaboration, integrated approaches, and innovative methods to mainstream health in all policies.
+At EUREGHA, we believe that the response must be based on cross-sectoral collaboration, integrated approaches, and innovative methods to mainstream health in all policies.

 WHAT WE DO